 Sabisu is the operational and project intelligence platform of choice for oil & gas, petrochemical and advanced manufacturing for customers such Shell, Sudzucker, Huntsman and SABIC.
 Sabisu ensures leadership teams deliver on their targets and commitments by providing analytics which anticipate limiting factors and collaboration which eliminates friction in the enterprise.

-The goal of ASM is to provide efficient and innovative solutions focused on Business Management, Manufacturing Management and process Optimization, and MES-ERP Integration under a holistic approach helping our customers to move towards a flexible and collaborative manufacturing.
+The goal of ASM is to provide efficient and innovative solutions focused on Business Management, Manufacturing Management and Process Optimisation, and MES-ERP Integration under a holistic approach helping our customers to move towards a flexible and collaborative manufacturing.

-ORSOFT is a software provider specializing in Advanced Planning and Scheduling (APS) and Supply Chain Management (SCM) solutions.
-These solutions extend the planning capabilities of ERP-systems and create optimized production schedules.
+ORSOFT is a software provider specialising in Advanced Planning and Scheduling (APS) and Supply Chain Management (SCM) solutions.
+These solutions extend the planning capabilities of ERP-systems and create optimised production schedules.

 inno is an EU-based innovation and technology transfer consultancy practice with its headquarter in Germany (Karlsruhe) and further offices in France (inno TSD), Germany and Sweden, employing approx 60 staff and having more than 20 years experience. inno specialises in innovation and technology transfer, university-industry cooperation, exploitation issues and IPR support, in dissemination and outreach, as well as in evaluation, benchmarking and impact assessment studies, and in project management. inno TSD, a French office of the inno-group and partner in CoPro, is established in 1986.
 Its track records include over 500 projects, from them about 30+ FP6/FP7/Horizon 2020 projects (IP, STREPs, research and innovation actions, support actions) and three SPIRE-related projects. inno TSD leads the European Cluster Collaboration Platform initiative.